hashgraph-online/standards-sdk/packages/hol-standards-sdk/README.md

 - `@hol-org/rb-client`: registry broker client only
 - `@hol-org/standards-sdk`: full SDK under the HOL scope

+### Optional dependencies for `@hol-org/rb-client`

+The client ships with zero network transports bundled.
+Install these peers when you need the related features:

+- `axios` + `x402-axios` + `x402` for X402 credit purchases and payments
+- `viem` for EVM-based ledger authentication
+- `@hashgraph/sdk` for Hedera ledger authentication

+Core agent search/chat flows only require a `fetch` implementation.

 ## Documentation

 For complete documentation, examples, and API references, visit: